teddit-net/teddit/README.md

 ```

 See also the [pm2 instructions for running a project on startup](https://pm2.keymetrics.io/docs/usage/startup/).
 In particular, if using systemd, see the section on how to modify the systemd init file so that it runs after your system connects to the network.

+## Legal

+Teddit does not host any content.
+All content on Teddit is from Reddit™.
+Reddit is a trademark of Reddit Inc. Teddit is not affiliated with Reddit Inc. Any issues with content should be reported to Reddit.